-If you have been charged with prostitution and the alleged crime involved crossing state lines or the Internet, you may be facing federal charges, which can result in even more drastic penalties.
-If you have been charged with any type of prostitution-related offense you should contact a dedicated Fairfax prostitution lawyer immediately to learn more about your criminal defense options.
+If you have been charged with exchanging sex for money and the alleged crime involved crossing state lines or the Internet, you may be facing federal charges, which can result in even more drastic penalties.
+If you have been charged with any offense related to exchanging sex for money, you should contact a dedicated Fairfax prostitution lawyer immediately to learn more about your criminal defense options.

 If you are found guilty of soliciting prostitution from a minor who is at least 16 years old, the crime is treated as a Class 6 felony, and if the charge involves solicitation from anyone younger than 16, the charge rises to the level of a Class 5 felony.

-A skilled prostitution defense lawyer will have a number of options for you to consider when building your defense.
+A skilled defense lawyer in Fairfax has a number of options for you to consider when building your prostitution defense.
 One primary defense strategy involves focusing on the arrest and whether or not the officer or law enforcement official who detained you violated your constitutional rights.
 Under the Fourth Amendment, you are protected against unreasonable search and seizure and arresting authorities must provide probable cause for your arrest and any search of your belongings.

 As previously stated, prostitution charges are aggressively pursued in Fairfax, and throughout the Commonwealth of Virginia.
 They are disfavored in society and can be embarrassing, not to mention that they can result in serious consequences in the event of a conviction.
 Prostitution charges can range from misdemeanors to felonies and the ensuing penalties can include time in jail or prison, harsh fines, and – in certain cases – registration on state and federal sex offender databases.

-This is why it is essential that you retain a Fairfax prostitution lawyer who has experience representing clients charged with prostitution.
+This is why it is essential that you retain a Fairfax prostitution lawyer who has experience representing clients charged with this crime.

 Their experience is crucial when it comes to preparing the strongest possible defense.
 Karin Riley Porter Attorney at Law can provide you with experienced legal counsel.
 Her team of attorneys are well-versed in Virginia law and have an innate understanding of how the Fairfax County and state court system functions.